-D. Duty to Comply [40 CFR122.41(a)]
+D. Duty to Comply [40 CFR 122.41(a)]

-- 1. Each permittee must comply with all of the terms, requirements, and conditions of this Order.
-Any violation of this order constitutes a violation of the Clean Water Act, its regulations and the California Water Code, and is grounds for enforcement action, Order termination, Order revocation and reissuance, denial of an application for reissuance, or a combination thereof [40 CFR122.41(a), CAL.
-WATER CODE § 13261, 13263, 13265, 13268, 13300, 13301, 13304, 13340, 13350]. - 2.
-A copy of these waste discharge specifications shall be maintained by each permittee so as to be available during normal business hours to permittee employees and members of the public. - 3.
+1. Each Permittee must comply with all of the terms, requirements, and conditions of this Order.
+Any violation of this order constitutes a violation of the Clean Water Act, its regulations and the California Water Code, and is grounds for enforcement action, Order termination, Order revocation and reissuance, denial of an application for

+- reissuance, or a combination thereof [40 CFR 122.41(a), Cal.
+Wat.
+Code § 13261, 13263, 13265, 13268, 13300, 13301, 13304, 13340, 13350]. - 2.
+A copy of these waste discharge specifications shall be maintained by each Permittee so as to be available during normal business hours to Permittee employees and members of the public. - 3.
 Any discharge of wastes at any point(s) other than specifically described in this Order is prohibited, and constitutes a violation of the Order.

-E. Duty to Mitigate [40 CFR122.41 (d)]
+Ε. Duty to Mitigate [40 CFR 122.41 (d)]

-1. Each permittee shall take all reasonable steps to minimize or prevent any discharge that has a reasonable likelihood of adversely affecting human health or the environment.
+Each Permittee shall take all reasonable steps to minimize or prevent any discharge 1. that has a reasonable likelihood of adversely affecting human health or the environment.

-F. Inspection and Entry; Investigations; Responsibilities [40 CFR122.41(i), Cal.
+F. Inspection and Entry; Investigations; Responsibilities [40 CFR 122.41(i), Cal.
 Water Code § 13225 and § 13267]

-- 1. The Regional Water Board, U.S. EPA, and other authorized representatives shall be allowed: - (a) Entry upon premises where a regulated facility is located or conducted, or where records are kept under conditions of this Order; - (b) Access to copy any records, at reasonable times that are kept under the conditions of this Order; - (c) To inspect at reasonable times any facility, equipment (including monitoring and control equipment), practices, or operations regulated or required under this Order; - (d) To photograph, sample, and monitor at reasonable times for the purpose of assuring compliance with this Order, or as otherwise authorized by the CWA and the CAL.
-WATER CODE; - (e) To review any water quality control plan or waste discharge requirements, or in connection with any action relating to any plan or requirement to investigate the quality of any waters of the state within its region; and, draft Tentative Order Ventura County Municipal Separate Storm Sewer System Permit

-(f) To require as necessary any state or local agency to investigate and report on any technical factors involved in water quality control or to obtain and submit analyses of water.
+- The Regional Water Board, U.S. EPA, and other authorized representatives shall be 1. allowed: - (a) Entry upon premises where a regulated facility is located or conducted, or where records are kept under conditions of this Order; - (b) Access to copy any records, at reasonable times that are kept under the conditions of this Order; - (c) To inspect at reasonable times any facility, equipment (including monitoring and control equipment), practices, or operations regulated or required under this Order: - (d) To photograph, sample, and monitor at reasonable times for the purpose of assuring compliance with this Order, or as otherwise authorized by the CWA and the CAL.
+WATER CODE: - (e) To review any water quality control plan or waste discharge requirements, or in connection with any action relating to any plan or requirement to investigate the quality of any waters of the state within its region; and, - (f) To require as necessary any state or local agency to investigate and report on any technical factors involved in water quality control or to obtain and submit analyses of water.

-G. Proper Operation and Maintenance [40 CFR122.41 (e), Cal.
-Water Code § 13263(f)]
+Proper Operation and Maintenance [40 CFR 122.41 (e), Cal.
+Water Code § 13263(f)] G.

-- 1. The permittees shall at all times properly operate and maintain all facilities and systems of treatment (and related appurtenances) that are installed or used by the permittees to achieve compliance with this Order.
-Proper operation and maintenance includes: - (a) adequate laboratory controls; and - (b) appropriate quality assurance procedures. - 2.
-This provision requires the operation of backup or auxiliary facilities or similar system that are installed by a permittee only when necessary to achieve compliance with the conditions of this Order.
+- The Permittees shall at all times properly operate and maintain all facilities and systems of treatment (and related appurtenances) that are installed or used by the Permittees to achieve compliance with this Order.
+Proper operation and maintenance - (a) Adequate laboratory controls; and

+- (b) Appropriate quality assurance procedures. - 2.
+This provision requires the operation of backup or auxiliary facilities or similar system that are installed by a Permittee only when necessary to achieve compliance with the conditions of this Order.

-H. Signatory Requirements [40 CFR122.41(k) & 122.22]
+H. Signatory Requirements [40 CFR 122.41(k) & 122.22]

-1. Except as otherwise provided in this Order, all applications, reports, or information submitted to the Regional Water Board shall be signed by the Director of Public Works, City Engineer, or authorized designee and certified as set forth in 40 CFR122.22.
+1. Except as otherwise provided in this Order, all applications, reports, or information submitted to the Regional Water Board shall be signed by the City Manager or Mayor, or authorized designee and certified as set forth in 40 CFR 122.22.

-I. Reopener and Modification [40 CFR122.41(f) & 122.62]
+I. Reopener and Modification [40 CFR 122.41(f) & 122.62]